Know before you go

 Grazing animalsCattle on site throughout the year.
 Please see below under Access.

-Network of marked paths including nature trails and the Legacy Trial (Lorton to Portland Bill) - leaflets available from the Lorton Meadows Conservation Centre.
+Network of marked paths including nature trails and the Legacy Trial (Lorton to Portland Bill).
 See below for maps to download.

 Gates at most entrances.
 Unsurfaced paths (apart from Centre surrounds).
 Disabled access and toilets at Centre.